tylim88/FirelordJSDoc/docs/highlights/before_you read.md

 - onSnapshotsInSync
 - namedQuery

-:::note
+:::info

-Firelord does not exports type declarations from `@firebase/firestore/dist/index.d.ts`.
+Firelord does not exports any type declaration from `@firebase/firestore/dist/index.d.ts`.

 :::